open-dis/open-dis-cpp/examples/Readme.txt

 The main idea is to use the library to pack and send/receive data.
 The example socket implementation is outside the scope of the DIS implementation, but provided so that the testing is complete.
-This socket implementation depends upon the the SDL2_net library.
+This socket implementation depends upon the SDL2_net library.
 Please visit https://www.libsdl.org/ for information about how to download, build, and install the Libraries.

 SDL2 also provides timing functionality.
 I.e. calculating delta between frames and for sleep delays.